How to install the Scheduled Blocking solution through Azion Marketplace

 1. Click the Save button.

 Done.
-Now the Scheduled Blocking solution is running for every request made to the domain you indicated.
+Now the Scheduled Blocking integration is running for every request made to the domain you indicated.

 Contributors